 The Department of Natural Resources conducted a source water assessment to determine the susceptibility of our water source to potential contaminants.
-This process involved the establishment of source water area delineations for each well or surface water intake and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
-Assessment maps and summary information sheets are available on the internet at:

-https://customreports.engagementnetwork.org/report/va.aspx?sysid=4256181&status=Active&status=Emergency&maptype=dsGI.
-The Source Water Inventory Project maps and information sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.
+This process involved the establishment of source water area delineations for each well or surface water intake, and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
+Assessment maps and summary information sheets are available on the internet at https://drinkingwater.missouri.edu/.
+The Missouri Source Water Protection and Assessment maps and information sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.